Boone man charged with alleged murder

 BOONE — A man from Boone has been arrested and charged with murder.

-According to the Watauga County Sheriff’s Office, deputies were dispatched to 365 Calebway Road in Boone on Monday, June 21, at approximately 1:30 p.m. in response to an individual being stabbed.
+According to the Watauga County Sheriff’s Office, deputies were dispatched to 365 Calebway Road, Boone, on Monday, June 21, at approximately 1:30 p.m. in response to an individual being stabbed.
 Upon arrival, deputies discovered Randy Jefferson Teague, 56, of 365 Calebway Road, dead outside of the residence.

 Another individual was encountered on the scene and detained for questioning, Adam Michael Key, 36, of 365 Calebway Road.